OCA/maintainer-tools/README.md

     $ . env/bin/activate
     $ python setup.py install

-## Usage
+## OCA repositories tools

-Get a token from Github, you may have to delete the existing one from Account settings -> Applications -> Personnal Access Token
+These tools are mostly for maintenance purpose only.
+They are used by OCA maintainers to address common operations across all repos.

+**Prerequisite**

+Get a token from Github.

     $ oca-github-login USERNAME

+NOTE: you may have to delete the existing one from "Account settings -> Developer Settings -> Personal Access Tokens".

-**Copy the users from the teams configured on community.odoo.com to the GitHub teams**
+### Sync team users from community.odoo.com to GitHub teams

 Goal: members of the teams should never be added directly on GitHub.
 They should be added on https://community.odoo.com.
-This script will sync all the teams from odoo to GitHub.
+This script will sync all the teams from Odoo to GitHub.

 Prerequisites:

-* Your odoo user must have read accesses to the projects and users.
+* Your odoo user must have read access to the projects and users;
-* The partners on odoo must have their GitHub login set otherwise they won't be added in the GitHub teams.
+* The partners on odoo must have their GitHub login set otherwise they won't be added in the GitHub teams;
-* Your GitHub user must have owners rights on the OCA organization to be able to add or remove members.
+* Your GitHub user must have owners rights on the OCA organization to be able to add or remove members;
 * The odoo project must have the same name than the GitHub teams.

 Run the script in "dry-run" mode: